 Ride The New Wave Of Business Ownership

-At Fora Financial, we strive to help business owners succeed.
+At Fora Financial, we strive to help small business owners succeed.
 Sign up for our newsletter today for more small business tips.

 Micropreneurs offer a very niche product or service.
 The following are examples of micropreneurs:

 - A freelance content writer that focuses on a particular topic or medium.

 - An Airbnb host that rents out their basement